LorMart/HousePriceClassification/README.md

 A feature selection process has also been executed on the substantial (~50) categorical and continuous feature sets.
 The chi-squared test, feature permutation algorithm, and discrimination based on the feature's entropy and distribution have drastically reduced the feature space dimension preserving the essential characteristics determining the price of a house.
 ## B. Feature Elimination

 Given the **high dimensionality** of the dataset, it was necessary to identify which features could be **eliminated**.
-For **categorical attributes**, we analyzed their **histograms**, where the distribution of records from various classes was highlighted in each bar.
+For **categorical attributes**, histograms were analyzed, where the distribution of records from various classes was highlighted in each bar.
 An **optimal categorical feature** not only has observations evenly distributed among its categories, but also tends to associate each class with a **unique value**, making it possible to distinguish between them by simply observing the attribute.

 In addition to histograms, **Shannon entropy** was calculated for each attribute to quantitatively measure the **quality** of each categorical feature. **High entropy** indicates a well-distributed attribute that is rich in information.
 Features with **low entropy** were considered less informative and candidates for elimination.